ResMed's NIV solution

-ResMed is committed to improving the quality of life for neuromuscular disease (NMD) and restrictive lung disease (RLD) patients through the use of home ventilation systems.
+ResMed is committed to improving the quality of life for NMD patients through the use of home NIV systems.

-Ventilatory dependency is likely to increase over time with progressive neuromuscular disease.
+Ventilatory dependency is likely to increase over time with progressive NMD.
 Consequently, ventilator settings may also need to be changed.

-- ResMed’s ventilators caters to a range of patients, from those who are non-dependent to those who are dependent on ventilation.
+- ResMed's range of ventilators caters for patients who are non-dependent right through to those who are dependent on ventilation.
 For extra versatility, ResMed ventilators offer both non-invasive and invasive options.

-- ResMed's advanced data collection capabilities (device and card data storage with high-resolution flow and pressure data, percentage of spontaneous breaths, AHI, volumes, respiratory rate, synchronization details, SpO2 monitoring), in addition to our AirView™ patient management system and ResScan™ software, allow clinicians to have detailed data for troubleshooting and monitoring patient progress.
+- ResMed's advanced data collection capabilities (device and card data storage with high-resolution flow and pressure data, percentage of spontaneous breaths, AHI, volumes, respiratory rate, synchronisation details, SpO2 monitoring) and ResScanTM software allow clinicians to have detailed data for troubleshooting and monitoring patient progress.

 If OSA is present, EPAP needs to be titrated to overcome upper airway collapse.